BitPangea/bitpangea/theatlas/README.md

 ## Overview

-The Atlas is the canonical cartographic institution of BitPangea.
+The Atlas is the canonical cartographic design institution of BitPangea.

-It preserves the developing map of the World, the logic by which its finite geography is understood, and the records through which its spatial structure becomes visible over time.
+It is the principal home in which the constitutional constraints of BitPangea are translated into intentional geography, Parcel arrangement, naming, visual form, and cartographic expression.

-BitPangea is conceived as one finite digital supercontinent composed of **21,000,000 Parcels**.
+BitPangea is one finite digital supercontinent composed of **21,000,000 Parcels**.

+Beginning with the Creator Period, BitPangea distinguishes **constitutional discovery** from **creative design**:

+- Constitutional discovery determines what the World must be.
+- Creative design determines what may be intentionally created within those truths.
+- Implementation determines how those designs are technically expressed.

+> BitPangea is constitutionally constrained, but intentionally designed.

 ---

 ## Purpose

-The Atlas exists to preserve the cartographic expression of BitPangea.
+The Atlas exists to design, preserve, and present the cartographic expression of BitPangea within the constraints established by The Foundation and The Codex.

 Its role includes:

 - presenting the World as a single connected whole;
-- preserving the logic of finite geography;
+- designing the concrete geography of the World;
-- documenting the relationship between Parcels and larger spatial structures;
+- developing the Parcel division system and other cartographic conventions;
+- establishing naming and visual representation;
+- documenting recognized spatial relationships, groupings, regions, and emergent geographic forms;
 - maintaining cartographic records and historically important map-related materials;
 - providing a stable public home for the evolving map of the World.

+The Atlas may create design features without requiring each feature to become a Codex.
+A design decision returns to constitutional inquiry only when it creates a genuine dependency upon identity, permanence, Structure, Relation, World Properties, or another adopted constitutional truth.

 > Before ownership can be claimed, the World must first be mapped.